gap-system/PackageMaker/README.md

 4. Move the newly created package directory to a suitable place.

+Next, you may wish to learn more about the purpose of the various generated files as well as the the meaning and correct usage of the entries in the PackageInfo.g file.

+Tp do that, please consult the manual of the "Example" package as well as the comments in its PackageInfo.g file.

 # Contact

 Please submit bug reports, suggestions for improvements and patches via